Purchase the resource at hemorrhagingfaith.com

 The study was commissioned by the EFC Youth and Young Adult Ministry Roundtable, and sponsors included The Evangelical Fellowship of Canada, The Great Commission Foundation, Inter-Varsity Christian Fellowship, Youth for Christ and Stronger Together Grants.

 Faith Today articles responding to the groundbreaking Canadian youth study Hemorrhaging Faith.
-The best place to start is Why They’re Leaving (Sep/Oct 2012).
+Listed from oldest to most recent.

 Local Church Solutions That Enliven Youth.
 Youth ministry rarely rises in importance until we notice that youth are leaving our churches.
 By Dave Overholt (Nov/Dec 2013)